gregiberri/cat_classifier/README.md

 2. train and val metric csv
 3. the best model
 4. confusion matrices and by class metrics
+5. predictions if set
+6. visualizations if set

 If the result dir already exists and contains a model file then the experiment will automatically resume (either resume the training or use the trained model for inference.)